jaanga/moving-manuals/index.md

 [Moving Manuals]( index.html )
 ===
-_{Eventually the [Moving Manuals logo]( http://jaanga.github.io/moving-manuals/mm-logo/mm-logo-render-r1.html ) will be finished and be here}_
+_{ Eventually the [Moving Manuals logo]( http://jaanga.github.io/moving-manuals/mm-logo/mm-logo-render-r1.html ) will be finished and appear here ;-}_

 ## _disrupting the process of assembling things_

-Here are ommon patterns or issues that occur when you put things together:
+Here are common patterns or issues that occur when you put things together:

 * You put something together, find a mistake then have to start all over
 * You look at a picture a hundred times and still do not understand